sak2k-bio/simple-rag-chatbot/bulk_embeddings/README.md

 2. Review the manifest database for error details
 3. Check your environment variables and API keys
 4. Verify Qdrant connection and collection status
+5. Test Docker setup: `node test-docker-setup.js`

 ---

-**🎉 Happy Processing!** This tool is designed to make bulk PDF processing efficient, reliable, and optimized for medical content retrieval.
+**🎉 Happy Processing!** This tool is designed to make bulk PDF processing efficient, reliable, and optimized for medical content retrieval with GPU acceleration.